 How do I get them?

-When you sign into the game, you will be awarded fictitious money (not ETH) to buy a set of 10 common cards.
-Once you have chosen your first ten players, any leftover balance will disappear.
+When you sign into the game, you will be awarded with a set of 10 common cards.

-Other cards (Rare, Very Rare and Unique) are obtained in four ways:
+Other cards (Limited, Rare, Very Rare and Unique) are obtained in four ways:

 - At a new card auction (buying)

 - Private offer made to other users (buying)

 - Free as a prize for your team’s good ranking